Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 To avoid short-circuiting between the turns the wire is coated with a thin insulation coating.
 The two ends of the wire are soldered to tinned alloy terminals for external connection.
 The whole assembly is coated with enamel.

-The drawback of a power type resistor is, it is not applicable above 200 kHz frequency because inductance and capacitance effect will exist at high frequencies.
-So for high-frequency applications precision type wire wound resistors are used.
+The drawback of a power-type resistor is that it is not applicable above 200 kHz frequency because inductance and capacitance effects will exist at high frequencies.
+So for high-frequency applications, precision-type wire wound resistors are used.

-These types of resistors are used above 200 kHz and are manufactured using two techniques such as ‘π’ technique and the Bi-fular technique.
+These types of resistor are used above 200 kHz and are manufactured using two techniques as ‘π’ technique and the Bi-fular technique.

 Pi-technique (π Technique):